Cox-Automotive/alks-vsc-plugin/README.md

 ## Features

-- Generate STS credentials for your ALKS accounts that you can drop into a bash terminal. (`ALKS: New Session`)
+- Generate STS credentials for your ALKS accounts which are automagically exported to the selected terminal. (`ALKS: New Session`)
 - Open the AWS console for any ALKS account (`ALKS: Open Console`)

-To re-syncronize your available accounts or to logout use the settings command: `ALKS: Settings`.
+- To re-syncronize your available accounts or to logout use the settings command: `ALKS: Settings`.

 ## Extension Settings